Willpaar/BlockRacing/README.md

 you can run this program easily on any windows device as long as you have java 21+ installed.

-just open the directory in the terminal and run .\start
+just open the directory in the terminal and run .\start.bat